web-vision/wv_deepltranslate/Documentation/Administration/AutoTranslatePrefix/Index.rst

 Auto-translate-prefix
 =====================

-To enable tagging for Automatically Translated Pages and Content the page activation of translated pages was extended in order to implement a control possibility to implement.
+To enable the tagging of automatically translated pages and content, the page activation of translated pages has been extended to provide a means of control.

-This information is passed in the Page Context Fluid template and can be used there to enable a page specific appearance.
+This information is passed to the Page Context Fluid template, where it can be used to create a page-specific look.

 ..  figure:: /Images/Editor/AutoTranslatePrefix/page-translation-prefix.png
     :alt: Page Frontend